Saturday, 23 May 2026

 Like many I've had some big challenges over the years.
 Challenges that mould you in to the person you become.

-Being bullied, both physical and emotional.
-A knee reconstruction, losing family and Facing the Black Dog.
+Being bullied, (ha, try that now) both physical and emotional.
+A knee reconstruction, 3rd degree burns, losing family and Facing the Black Dog.

 Martial arts however, in my case Karate-do and Judo, have kept me grounded.
 A staple diet of challenges and being uncomfortable to help forge Integrity, Will and Spirit.
 A place of both familiarity and the unknown.

 For nearly 2 years the debilitating pain of hip necrosis was taking its toll.
 Opioids to help me keep working for my family, along with a tenacity of to not give up, despite how difficult a 12 hour shift was.
-The D.F.Q attitude, tried and tested over and over.
+The D.F.Q attitude, tried and tested over and over, Shift after shift, day after day, month after month.
 Forged in the Dojo, an internal spirit i didn't really know i had.
 It's not until real hardship sets in that you realise just what it is that you're capable of.
 A Gasshuku would now be a piece of piss by any comparison.
 And I have done some hard ones of those.

 Coming through the other side of such a massive challenge, staying positive and having hope prepares one for any thing.